AbdullahFJaber/Restaurant-Sales-Analysis-Project-/README.md

 The Excel file containing Data Analysis Results ( Restaurant Sales Analysis Project 3.xlsx )

 README.md → This file

+# Thanks For Your Time

+⭐ If you like this project, don’t forget to give it a star!

 ر
 ر